Crash105/java-investor-sim/README.md

 ## Project Overview

-This project is designed to [briefly describe the project's goals and features].
-The project involves tracking and completing checkpoints, with GitHub Actions automating issue generation and tracking progress.
+This project is designed to build an **Investment Management Web Application** using **Spring Boot**.
+It features **user authentication** through Google OAuth, a **credits/points system**, and an **investment simulation** where users can invest in randomly generated companies with varying risks and rewards.
+The project allows users to track their investments, view transaction history, and analyze their decision-making performance over time.

+Key functionalities include:
+- **User Profiles**: Users can log in via Google, with their profiles and investment history stored in a database.
+- **Admin Features**: Admins can manage user balances and access restricted features.
+- **Investment System**: Users invest in fake companies with incubation times and yields, and their decisions are logged for future analytics.
+- **Real-time Feedback**: Users can see leaderboards, transaction history, and investment performance metrics.
+- **Deployable on Heroku or GCE**: The project can be easily deployed to Heroku or Google Compute Engine, making it scalable and production-ready.

-Each checkpoint tag pushes a new set of tasks (issues) and updates the project's progress in this `README.md` file automatically.
+Each checkpoint tag pushes a new set of tasks (issues) and updates the project's progress in this `README.md` file automatically via GitHub Actions.

 ## Getting Started